The Case of Jennie Brice

-The Case of Jennie Brice is a crime novel by the American writer Mary Roberts Rinehart (1876–1956) set in 1904 in Allegheny, Pennsylvania, which has been a part of the city of Pittsburgh since 1907.
+The Case of Jennie Brice is a 1913 crime novel by the American writer Mary Roberts Rinehart (1876–1956) set in 1904 in Allegheny, Pennsylvania, which has been a part of the city of Pittsburgh since 1907.

 Plot

-A blood-stained rope, and towel, and a missing tenant, Jenny Brice—all of which convince Mrs. Pittman that a murder has been committed in her boarding house.
+A blood-stained rope, and towel, and a missing tenant, Jennie Brice—all of which convince Mrs. Pittman that a murder has been committed in her boarding house.
 But without a body, the police say there is no case.
 Pittman tries to ferret out the killer by using the key to Jennie's apartment to investigate.

+The novel was published with illustrations by M. Leone Bracker.
+The Boston Evening Transcript called the novel "a well-spun yarn" and praised its originality and unusual setting.